karolfaltyn/weather/README.md

 - **Real-time Weather Data:** The app fetches the latest weather information from the OpenWeatherMap API, ensuring that users receive up-to-date and accurate data.

-- **Location-based Weather:** Users can view the current weather conditions based on their device's geolocation or manually enter a specific location.
+- **Location-based Weather:** Users can view the current weather conditions based on their device's geolocation using the Geolocation API or by manually entering a specific location.

 - **Detailed Weather Information:** The app displays detailed weather information, including temperature, humidity, wind speed, and weather description.